Footage Surfaces of Violence At Charlottesville Rally

 This video is from the Rebel Media’s journalist Faith Goldy.
 She was nearby when the attack happened.
 You can more clearly see the women on the top of the cars in this video.
 It also shows the panic and aftermath after the Dodge sped away.

 Here’s a video of the attack from another angle.
-Although the other videos show street jam-packed with cars and people, this one shows a more empty street.
-The Charger drives past and the camera follows it to the scene.
+Although the other videos show street jam-packed with cars and people, this one shows an almost empty street.
+The Charger drives past, and the camera follows it to the scene.
 At 0:03 seconds, a member of the crowd hits the car.
 People are debating why this happened.
 Some believe that protesters were attacking the car with bats and clubs while others say that it’s just a jacket, and he hit the car because it was driving too fast.
 Afterwards, you can see the damage from the front end of the Charger when it speeds away in reverse.

 Here’s another angle from the rear.
 The camera pans suddenly, and you can see people struck by the vehicle lying on the floor.